HaroldF415/module_003_notes/generator_functions.md

 <br>

-The second call to the `generator` object passes in the value of `2`, which is then assigned to the `number` variable.
-The `generator` function resumes execution and logs the value of `number`, which is `2`.
+The second call to the `generator` object in this example passes in the value of `2`, which is then assigned to the `number` variable.
+The `generator` function will then resume its execution and log out the value of `number`, which is `2`.

 In general, values passed into the `.next()` method of a `generator` function are used to provide a value to a `yield` expression.
 The `yield` expression acts as a pause point in the `generator` functions, allowing you to return a value an control the flow of execution.